-Loreto Normanhurst is a leading Sydney independent, Catholic day and boarding school for girls in Years 5 to 12 (boarding for girls in Years 7-12).
-Established in 1897, the school is part of a worldwide network of Loreto schools, and is one of seven Loreto schools in Australia.
+Loreto Normanhurst is a leading Sydney, independent, Catholic day and boarding school for girls in Years 5 to 12 (boarding for girls in Years 7 to 12).
+Established in 1897, the school is part of a worldwide network of Loreto schools and is one of seven Loreto schools in Australia.

 Facilities: Flexible learning spaces, chapel, ovals, tennis courts, basketball courts, gymnasium, computer rooms, visual arts centre, ceramics studio, drama theatre, health centre, learning resource centre, aquatic centre with 25-metre indoor swimming pool.

-Electives Years 9 and 10: Commerce, Information and Software Technology, Dance, Design and Technology, Geography Elective, History Elective, Physical Activity and Sports Studies, Visual Arts, Food Technology, Textiles Technology, French, Italian, Music, Drama, Integrated Learning, Religious Education, Open High School.
+Electives Years 9 to 10: Agriculture, Commerce, Information and Software Technology, Dance, Design and Technology, Geography Elective, History Elective, Physical Activity and Sports Studies, Visual Arts, Food Technology, Textiles Technology, French, Italian, Chinese, Music, Drama, Integrated Learning, Religious Education, Open High School.

-Electives Years 11 and 12: Aboriginal Studies, Ancient History, Biology, Business Studies, Community & Family Studies, Chemistry, Design and Technology, Drama, Economics, English Studies, Food Technology, Geography, Hospitality, Information Processes and Technology, Legal Studies, Mathematics, General Mathematics, Mathematics Extension 1 & 2, Modern History, History Extension, Music 1, Music 2, Music Extension, PDHPE, Physics, Senior Science, Sports, Lifestyle and Recreation, Studies of Religion 1, Studies of Religion 2, Visual Arts, Visual Design, French Beginners, Italian Beginners, French Continuers, Italian Continuers, Italian Extension, French Extension, Vocational Educational courses through TAFE and OTEN.
+Electives Years 11 and 12: Aboriginal Studies, Ancient History, Biology, Business Studies, Community and Family Studies, Chemistry, Design and Technology, Drama, Economics, English Extension 1, English Extension 2, Food Technology, Geography, Hospitality, Information Processes and Technology, Legal Studies, Mathematics Advanced, Mathematics Standard, Mathematics Extension 1 and 2, Modern History, History Extension, Music 1, Music 2, Music Extension, PDHPE, Physics, Investigating Science, Science Extension, Studies of Religion 1, Studies of Religion 2, Visual Arts, Visual Design, Textiles and Design, French Beginners, Italian Beginners, Chinese Beginners, French Continuers, Italian Continuers, Chinese Continuers, French Extension, Italian Extension, Vocational Educational courses through TAFE and OTEN.

 Welfare and personal development: An adviser works with each student, guiding and tracking her progress across all areas of a holistic curriculum.
-In small and large groups, students learn and practise skills of self-awareness, motivation, empathy and relating to others within the “house curriculum”.
+In small and large groups, students learn and practise skills of self-awareness, motivation, empathy and relating to others within the ‘house curriculum’.
 The development of leadership skills is an important part of the community dimension and students are presented with opportunities and occasions to develop these skills.
-Loreto Normanhurst’s concern with social justice is integral to the school’s definition of who it is as a Catholic community in the Loreto tradition.
-This self-understanding is firmly based in this rich and powerful tradition and takes its direction from it.
+Loreto Normanhurst’s concern with social justice is integral to the school’s definition of who we are as a Catholic community in the Loreto tradition.
 The school’s Social Justice Program seeks to honour and embody the richness of this tradition and is informed by Catholic social teaching.
 Heads of House work with students to offer appropriate support and encouragement, and the Learning Enrichment team and Careers Advisers offer assistance concerning students’ tertiary study.
-Boarders also receive academic support in the boarding school, tutors during the week, a counsellor in the boarding school after hours and extended midweek opening hours in the Learning Resource Centre.
+Boarders also receive academic support in the boarding school, and have access to tutors during the week, a counsellor in the boarding school after hours and extended midweek opening hours in the Learning Resource Centre.

 |Day/boarding||Day and Boarding|